backdrop-contrib/image_effects/README.txt

   equal.
 As a workaround first add a canvas effect with a fully transparent background.
 - Underlay/overlay: keywords in the x and y offset fields do not work.
-- Underlay does still display a message about Iamgemagick not being supported.
+- Underlay does still display a message about Imagemagick not being supported.
 - Brightness values outside the -250 ..
 250 range are accepted.
-- Check colorfields that allow a transparency component or allow to be empty to specify fully tranparent.
+- Check color fields that allow a transparency component or allow to be empty to specify fully transparent.